leighklotz/blatano/README.md

 it then further illustrates for us as a drawing and a few flickering bits of variations.
 Blatano also has a sense of location, and draws its view of the radio horizon along the bottom of the display.
-The drawings may not resemble you, your landscaping, or your smart refrigerator, but rest if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.
+The drawings may not resemble you, your landscape, or your smart refrigerator, but rest if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.
 You may get a